Can Dogs Eat Ginger?

 Some dogs will have no issues eating Ginger, but what happens if they eat a lot of it?
 Unfortunately, the risks of ginger ingestion in dogs are not fully understood.

-It is essential to monitor your pup’s behavior and follow up with their vet if they become uncomfortable after eating the spiced treat.
+Monitoring your pup’s behavior and following up with their vet if they become uncomfortable after eating the spiced treat is essential.

 Tips for Feeding Ginger to Your Dog